Aquafina-water-bottle/jp-mining-note/docs/docs/other.md

         - otherwise, will take up too much room or will require scrolling to see
         - goal is to always be able to immediately see the image on card flip

-- button friendly
+- mobile-friendly interface
-    - replace collapsible sections with buttons for easier mobile navigation
+    - replace collapsible sections with tabs for easier mobile navigation

-- furigana removed because of vertical space
+    - prevents unnecessary scrolling